gombrii/aoc/README.md

 ### Technical debt
 - Unit tests to be able to guarantee stability.
 - Better app input (cli args).
 Right now it works, but it's kind of a mess and needs better input validation.
-- Think a little about feature creep and if the app still fits within the original scope.